Neuroprotective therapy with age -related macular degeneration

 Authors:

-3bu Khanty-Mansiysk Autonomous Okrug-Ugra District Clinical Hospital, Khanty-Mansiysk, Russia
+3* Khanty-Mansiysk Autonomous Okrug - Yugra District Clinical Hospital, Khanty-Mansiysk, Russia

-age macular degeneration (VMD) is a chronic multifactorial degenerative disease of the eyes, which is considered one of the main causes of irreversible blindness around the world.
-Despite numerous studies, there is no consensus regarding the predominant pathological mechanism leading to the death of photoreceptors.
-The IDMD is a disease based on molecular and cellular disorders, ultimately leading to the degeneration of photoreceptors.
-The review article presents the data of foreign and domestic researchers on the study of pathophysiological mechanisms for the development and progression of photoreceptor degeneration, scientific developments are given in relation to modern methods of therapeutic correction of identified disorders, and also presents promising areas of drug neuroretinoprotection, requiring confirmation in clinical studies.
+Age-related macular degeneration (AMD) is a chronic, multifactorial degenerative eye disease considered one of the leading causes of irreversible blindness worldwide.
+Despite numerous studies, there is no consensus regarding the predominant pathological mechanism leading to photoreceptor loss.
+AMD is a disease characterized by molecular and cellular abnormalities that ultimately lead to photoreceptor degeneration.
+This review article presents data from international and Russian researchers studying the pathophysiological mechanisms of the development and progression of photoreceptor degeneration, outlines scientific developments regarding modern therapeutic approaches to correcting these disorders, and presents promising approaches to drug-based neuroretinoprotection that require confirmation in clinical trials.

-Keywords: age -related macular degeneration, neuroprotection, retinoprotection, peptide bioregulators, antioxidants, ethylmethylhydroxypirine succinate.
+Key words: age-related macular degeneration, neuroprotection, retinoprotection, peptide bioregulators, antioxidants, ethylmethylhydroxypyridine succinate.

 Actual